hrishin/hrishidev/_posts/2025-12-15-building-stock-exchange-in-the-cloud.markdown

 ## Conclusion

-Building a stock exchange in the cloud is not only possible but can provide advantages over traditional on-premises architectures:
+Building a stock exchange in the cloud is not only possible but can provide own trade-off over traditional on-premises architectures:

 1. **Lower operational overhead**: Managed services for non-critical paths
 2. **Better agility**: Fast environment provisioning and safe deployment strategies
 3. **Improved reliability**: Cloud-native patterns for resilience and disaster recovery
 4. **Cost efficiency**: Pay only for what you use, scale on demand
+5. **Go to the market and CapEx**: Agility and self service provisioning at certain scale is the big win when its comes for goto the market.
+Dont need to spend upfront when its not very clear what kind of systems business needs on day to day basis.

 The key insight from Coinbase's experience is that **ultra-low latency and cloud-native design are not mutually exclusive**.
 By carefully selecting instance types, using cluster placement groups, and optimizing network architecture, exchanges can achieve sub-millisecond latencies while maintaining the operational benefits of cloud infrastructure.

-The next part of series would focus on Market data and reporting sections
+The next part of series would focus on Market data and reporting sections.
 ---

 ## References